John Lawrence (lord mayor)

-Sir John Lawrence (born c.
-1621-1628, died 26 Jan., buried 29 Jan.
-1691/2 O.S.) was an English merchant who was Lord Mayor of London from 1664 to 1665.
+Sir John Lawrence (c.
+1621-1628 – 26 January, buried 29 January 1691/2 O.S.) was an English merchant who was Lord Mayor of London from 1664 to 1665.
 He was therefore Lord Mayor during the period of the Great Plague of London.
+He was widely acclaimed for his role in mitigating some of the effects of the plague in the city: 'in particular, his efforts in keeping the bread ovens baking and food supplies plentiful earned him considerable praise'.

-Lawrence was widely acclaimed for his role in mitigating some of the effects of the plague in the city: 'in particular, his efforts in keeping the bread ovens baking and food supplies plentiful earned him considerable praise'.
+Career

 Sir John Lawrence was a City of London merchant and a member of the Worshipful Company of Haberdashers.
 In 1658, he was elected an alderman of the City of London for Queenhithe ward.
 He was one of the Sheriffs of London from 1658 to 1659 and was Master of the Haberdashers Company at the same time.
 He was a member of the committee of the East India Company in 1659–60, and colonel of the White Regiment from 1659 to 1660.
 He was knighted on 17 June 1660.
-In 1664, he was elected Lord Mayor of London and was also Master of the Haberdashers.
-He was Governor of the Irish Society from 1668 to 1676, and president St Thomas' Hospital from 1668 to 1683, and again from 1688 to his death in 1692.
+In 1664, he was elected 329th Lord Mayor of London and was also Master of the Haberdashers.
+He was Governor of the Irish Society from 1668 to 1676, and President of St Thomas' Hospital from 1668 to 1683, and again from 1688 until his death in 1692.

 Lawrence was one of the leaders who opposed the influence of the court in civic affairs.
-An account of him written in 1672, said that "he hath put all the affronts and indignities imaginable upon all those persons that have been willing to venture their lives and estates in any military employment for His Majesty" and that he "hath always had three or four busie turbulent followers to crye him up in all parts of the cittie, and to assist him in all popular elections.
+An account of him written in 1672, said that "he hath put all the affronts and indignities imaginable upon all those persons that have been willing to venture their lives and estates in any military employment for His Majesty" and that he "hath always had three or four busie turbulent followers to crye him up in all parts of the cittie, and to assist him in all popular elections".
 From 1675 to 1678 he was again a member of the committee of the East India Company, and in 1677 Master of the Haberdashers Company.
 He served twice more on the committee of the E.I.C. from 1679 to 1680 and from 1681 to 1683.
 He interrupted his period as alderman in 1683 but was re-elected for Queenhithe in 1688, and he continued as alderman until his death.
 He was Governor of the Irish Society again from 1690 to 1692.
 He was elected a Fellow of the Royal Society in 1673.
 Sir John held £1,600 of stock in the first Royal African Company, but he was not on the list of shareholders of the New Royal African Company when it was chartered in 1672.

 Sir John Lawrence's arms were "argent, a cross, raguly gules, a canton ermine", granted in 1664 or possibly earlier.